Addictive personality: Treatments and intervention methods

+Criticism

 There is an ongoing debate about the question of whether an addictive personality really exists.
 The assumption that personality might be to blame for an addicted person, who is in need of rehabilitation due to drug and alcohol addictions, can have great negative impacts from its supporting a homogeneous answer to a heterogeneous issue in question.
-These people run the risk of being labeled as stigmas and become incorrectly marginalized, and these misjudgments of personality may then lead to poor mental, medical, and social health practices.
+These people run the risk of being stigmatized and incorrectly marginalized, and these misjudgments of personality may then lead to poor mental, medical, and social health practices.
 There are two sides of this argument, each with many levels and variations.
 One side believes that there are certain traits and dimensions of personality that, if existent in a person, cause the person to be more prone to developing addictions throughout their life.
 The other side argues that addiction is in chemistry, as in how the brain's synapses respond to neurotransmitters and is therefore not affected by personality.

 A major argument in favor of defining and labeling an addictive personality has to do with the human ability to make decisions and the notion of free will.
 This argument suggests human beings are aware of their actions and what the consequences of their own actions are and many choose against certain things because of this.
 This can be seen in that people are not forced to drink excessively or smoke every day, but it is within the reach of their own free will that some may choose to do so.
 Therefore, those with addictive personalities are high in neuroticism and hence choose to engage in riskier behaviors.

 The theory of addictive personalities agrees that there are two types of people: risk-takers and risk-averse.
 Risk-takers enjoy challenges, new experiences and want instant gratification.
 These people enjoy the excitement of danger and trying new things.
 On the other hand, risk-averse are those who are by nature cautious in what they do and the activities they involve themselves in.
 It is the personality traits of individuals that combine to create either a risk-taker or risk-averse person.

 Another important concern is the lack of evidence supporting the addictive personality label and the possibility of stigma.
 While there is a medical consensus surrounding the genetic components of addiction, there is no such consensus supporting the idea that specific personality types have a tendency towards addictive behaviors.
 In fact, continued use of this term in the absence of clear evidence could be damaging to the people who believe they have an addictive personality.